ADHD assessment & therapy

 In adults

-Often arrives at diagnosis after burnout, a child's diagnosis, or a major life transition that removes the scaffolding that was quietly holding things together.
+Assessment in adulthood often comes after burnout, a child’s diagnosis, or a major life transition that removes the routines that once helped hold things together.

 What an ADHD assessment involves

-A detailed conversation about what has been happening, how it has been affecting you, and what you are hoping to understand.
-For children, this includes a parent or carer interview.
-For adults, it draws on your own memory and any school reports still available.
+A detailed conversation about your experiences, how they affect everyday life, and what you hope to understand.
+For children, this includes a parent or carer.
+For adults, it can include school reports or historical information where available.

-Questionnaires completed by you and, where relevant, a parent, partner, or close other.
-These offer structured evidence alongside the clinical picture, not a replacement for it.
+Structured questionnaires completed by you and, where relevant, a parent, partner or other close person.
+These scales support the clinical picture and help guide decision-making.

-A written report covering the findings, diagnostic impression, practical recommendations for home, school or work, and suggested next steps — including whether referral for medication review may be appropriate.
+A written report summarising the findings, diagnostic impression, practical recommendations for home, school or work, and suggested next steps — including whether referral for a medication review may be appropriate.

 What sessions cost